sillsdev/EthnoLib/components/language-picker/README.md

 # Language Picker

-This project was initially developed for use in Bloom Desktop.
+This project was initially developed for use in [BloomDesktop](https://github.com/BloomBooks/BloomDesktop).

 The `language-picker/common/find-language` module contains the logic for fuzzy-searching languages.
 This module is designed to be published independently and can be utilized by various frontends.
 The language database is based on [langtags.json](https://github.com/silnrsi/langtags) and also references [langtags.txt](https://github.com/silnrsi/langtags/blob/master/doc/tagging.md#langtagstxt).
 It includes various methods for adjusting search results to handle special cases, such as sign languages and very common languages.
 Currently, edge cases in the search results are adjusted for Bloom’s use case by the `defaultSearchResultModifier`, which: